softdev15/slate/source/index.html.md

 ## FileGroup

-Shipamax groups files that are assoicated with each other into a FileGroup.
+Shipamax groups files that are associated with each other into a FileGroup.
 For example, you may have received a Master BL with associated House BLs and these will be contained within the same FileGroup.
 ​
 A FileGroup is a collection of Files which may contain a BillOfLading entity.
 The following endpoint is currently available